cherchyk/PowerPlatformCiCd/Readme.md

 ## Exercise 1 - Prepare VM

-- Log to your VM, use credentials from Lab details.
+- Use Remote Desktop Connection to log to your VM, use credentials from Lab details.
 - Open `Visual Studio 19` from the desktop.
 As you load Visual Studio for the first time it asks for account details.
 Please use Azure credentials from Lab details.

 ## Exercise 2 - Create DevOps project